liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/1-Licence-application-process.md

 <br><br>
 **Licence Renewal Period**
 <br><br>
-A renewal application can only be submitted via GoBusiness licensing portal from **1 March to 30 April** of the licence’s expiry year.
+A renewal application can only be submitted via GoBusiness Licensing Portal from **1 March to 30 April** of the licence’s expiry year.
 To avoid unnecessary disruption in acting as an insolvency practitioner, you are advised to submit your renewal application early.
 <br><br>
 If you fail to submit your renewal within the stipulated period, you are required to submit your application as a **new** applicant and be subject to the corresponding application fee that applies to it instead.
 <br><br>
 **Application Fees**
 <br><br>
 An application fee of **$650.00** is payable for any **new** application for insolvency practitioner’s licence, while a fee of **$600.00** is payable for any application to **renew** an insolvency practitioner’s licence.
-Payments are made through the GoBusiness portal using the following electronic payment modes:
+<br><br>Payments can only be made through the GoBusiness Licensing Portal using the following electronic payment modes:
 <br>
 * PayPal;<br>
 * VISA;<br>